dariakiseleva/inventory-tracking/README.md

 # Install dependencies for client
 npm run client-install

-# Run the client & server with concurrently
+# Run the client and server concurrently
 npm run dev

-# Server runs on http://localhost:5000 and client on http://localhost:3000
+# Server runs on http://localhost:5000 and client runs on http://localhost:3000
 ```